Cimpress-MCP/vagrant-orchestrate/README.md

 # Vagrant Orchestrate

-This is a Vagrant 1.6+ plugin that allows orchestrated deployments to existing servers on top of the excellent vagrant-managed-servers plugin.
+This is a Vagrant 1.6+ plugin that allows orchestrated deployments to already provisioned (non-elastic) servers on top of the excellent vagrant-managed-servers plugin.
 It features a powerful templating `init` command and is designed from the ground up to be cross-platform, with first class support for Windows, Linux, and Mac.